- Approach on Breast Reconstruction

 Single Stage Reconstruction

-Dr. Zemmel is able to offer a single stage Direct to Implant Reconstruction.
+Dr. Zemmel and Dr. Reddy are able to offer a single stage Direct to Implant Reconstruction.
 This reconstruction option utilizes advanced techniques to accomplish in patients what may take other surgeons two or three procedures to complete.
-Dr. Zemmel is able to forego placement of a tissue expander and insert the silicone breast implant immediately.
-This confers a number of advantages to his breast reconstruction patients including less post-operative pain, more rapid recovery, and eliminating a second surgery.
+Our plastic surgeons are able to forego placement of a tissue expander and insert the silicone breast implant immediately.
+This confers a number of advantages to their breast reconstruction patients including less post-operative pain, more rapid recovery, and eliminating a second surgery.

 “The doctors at Richmond Aesthetic Surgery spent time answering my questions and explaining the process to me.
 They even answered questions I had not thought to ask.”